badabing2005/PixelFlasher/README.md

     - image - Expected file type .zip
     - SIDELOAD - Expected file type .zip
 Select the appropriate flash options.
+**Note:** For Tensor devices (Pixel 6, Pixel 6a, Pixel 6 Pro) When `Flash to both slots` option is selected, Pixelflasher flashes each slot individually to overcome a Google bug that fails with the option `--slot=all`

 ## Credits